-These are tricky times, I think we may all agree that.
-The deeply uncertain political backdrop to our lives is having an unsettling effect.
+These are tricky times, I think we may agree that.
+The political backdrop to our lives is having an unsettling effect.
 Add to that the inescapable force and pace of social media, and what this psychotherapist sees is anxiety aplenty.

 Cue, depression.
 Anxiety and depression can be a dastardly duo.
-They do like to hang around together.
 The good news is that addressing one will often quieten the other.
-They – like most mental health difficulties – may be eased by looking at symptoms, root causes, or, as is often the case, both.
+They – like most mental health difficulties – may be eased by looking at both symptoms and root causes.

 1. Eat well.